 Central vs Zoned systems

 In a central system there will be only one whole house fan usually fitted on the ceiling of the hall way.
-But you can use more than one whole house fan for a more effective cooling.
+But you can use more than one whole house fan for a more effective cooling (How to use a whole house fan).
 This system is called a zoned system.

 In a zoned system the CFM rating is calculated based on the total of the CFM rating of individual fans.
 So if the CFM rating needed as per calculaton is 6000 CFM you can use two 3000 CFM fans instead of a single, large fan.

 What is the fan size for a two story home?